 In 2019, BIST received funding from the Ontario Trillium Foundation to fund a Violence Impact Coordinator to help survivors of violence who live with cognitive challenges, such as brain injury, secure stable housing, income stability and other crucial supports.
 The program’s goal was to serve 30 clients.
 At the end of the program, 43 people were served.

 Living with Acquired Brain Injury (ABI) and / or dementia comes with multiple challenges which put people at increased risk for financial abuse and fraud.
 In 2020, BIST produced a toolkit to educate and help prevent fraud and financial abuse for people living with cognitive challenges.

 The Invisible Me was produced by the Toronto Police Service with the direction of the Toronto Police Service Disabilities Community Consultative Committee as a training tool for police officers.
-BIST Executive Director Melissa Vigar has been on the committee since its beginning in 2016, and currently serves as its Civilian Chair.
+Former BIST Executive Director Melissa Vigar joined the committee when it formed in 2016, and served as its Civilian Chair.

 Because hidden disabilities are not readily apparent to others, there is a need for awareness, self-advocacy and representation of the Hidden Disability Community (HDC).
 BIST is a founder of a campaign for Canada to adopt a Hidden Disability Symbol.
 Find out more, including how you can support the cause, below.